DKL59/DKL59/project1.md

 ---

 ## 💡 Recommendations
-- Prioritize **Twitter** for advertising campaigns.
+- Prioritize **Twitter** for advertising campaigns as it is the most effective channel overall.
 - Target **50–59-year-old** customers, especially in **Spain**.
 - Promote alcoholic beverages and meat products to high-income customers.
+- Product Bundling offers could be made with alcohol + meat products as customers who purchased alcohol also purchased meat products.
-- Further analyze **in-store vs online sales** and **ad effectiveness by age/income**.
+- Further analyze **in-store vs online sales**.

 ---